Joy-Mumo/Triangle-Tracker/README.md

 ### Project Set-Up Instruction
 Open link to program on a device connected to the interenet.Put in three values on the input-text object field and press enter to get an answer

-### Behaviour Driven Development
+### Bheaviour Driven Development
-1.When a user enters value A, value B and value C.
+*When a user enters value A, value B and value C.
-2.Then, the program stores the values of the lengths 3.And checks to see if a triangle can be made.
+*Then the program stores the values of the lengths *And checks to see if a triangle can be made.
-4.When a triangle is not made
+*When a triangle is not made
-5.Then, program prints...
-"NOT a triangle."
+*The program prints... "not a triangle."
-6.When a triangle is formed
+*When a triangle is formed
-7.Then, the program calculates on what type of triangle is formed 8.Then, program displays result in an alert box showing what type of triangle has been formed.
+*The program calculates on what type of triangle is formed *Then, program displays result,showing what type of triangle has been formed.

 ### Setup/Installation Requirements
 No Setup requirements.